qiujuer/Genius-Android/README.md

 // Restart the Command service
 Command.restart();

-// destroy
+// Destroy
-// using 'Genius.dispose()' method is run this destroy Command.dispose();
+// Using 'Genius.dispose()' method is run this destroy Command.dispose();

 ```